1995–96 Greek Football Cup

 The 1995–96 Greek Football Cup was the 54th edition of the Greek Football Cup.

 Tournament details

 Totally 72 teams participated, 18 from Alpha Ethniki, 18 from Beta, and 36 from Gamma.
 It was held in 6 rounds, included final.

-AEK Athens won the cup after 13 years, shattering in the Final 7–1 Apollon Athens, that reached for first and only time a Greek Cup Final.
-It was also the last title, after 4 championships, that was achieved by AEK Athens, with Dušan Bajević as their coach.

-After the Group stage, AEK Athens eliminated in succession Iraklis, Olympiacos, Panathinaikos and Athinaikos, while in a big surprise Apollon Athens qualified in semi-finals against PAOK, with 3–1 in Toumba Stadium.
+After the group stage, AEK Athens eliminated in succession Iraklis, Olympiacos, Panathinaikos and Athinaikos, while in a big surprise Apollon Athens qualified in semi-finals against PAOK, with 3–1 in Toumba Stadium.
 For one more time, AEK Athens and Panathinaikos were drawn as opponents in the groups round, in order to be balloted again confronted in quarter-finals.
-Demis Nikolaidis played in the Final as footballer of Apollon Athens, a few days before his transfer in AEK Athens.
+In the final, Demis Nikolaidis played his last match as footballer of Apollon Athens, a few days before his transfer to AEK Athens.

+AEK Athens won the cup after 13 years, shattering with 7–1 Apollon Athens, that reached for first and only time a Greek Cup final.
+AEK won the last title, after 4 championships, with Dušan Bajević as their coach.